Pupil Premium Funding

 We are proud of the efforts we make to promote the physical and emotional well being of our pupils.
 We complete the ‘Daily Mile’ and our pupils understand that physical activity is an important aspect of a healthy lifestyle.
 We signpost talented pupils to local sports clubs but also place a high importance on participation by entering many local competitions.

-The funding will be used to:
+The funding was used to:

 - Join the Garstang School Sport Partnership to increase school participation in sport.